Guardians graduate from Fort Carson combatives course

 |0

-This work, Guardians graduate from Fort Carson combatives course [Image 2 of 2], by A1C Cody Friend, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Guardians graduate from Fort Carson combatives course, by A1C Cody Friend, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT